Bharatsethi/QuizApp/README.md

 ## Troubleshooting
 If you can't get this to work, see the Troubleshooting page.
+MangoDB connection failed : ensure mangoDB service is running Open a terminal or command prompt and run:
+### sudo systemctl status mongod
+or for Windows:
+### net start MongoDB

 ## Learn More
 To learn more about React Native, take a look at the following resources: